blacklane/jvm-source-guidelines/README.md

 We have additional rules that apply to the Kotlin programming language:

-- If the function or property type can be easily inferred from the context, don't specify the type explicitly, like so:
+- If the function or property type can be easily inferred from the context, don't specify the type explicitly:
     - ```kotlin
       val hintText = "Don't click here"
       val user = UserModel("Mark", 31)
       val lock: ConcurrencyLock = Locks.createNewLock(this).withAcquire().setup()
       ```
 - Companion objects should be at the top of the class, instead of at the bottom
-- Constants are declared at the top of the file, more precisely
+- Constants are declared at the top of the file and more precisely:
-    - Privately visible constants (`private const val`) are placed outside of the class declaration, in `UPPER_SNAKE_CASE`, and separated by a blank line from the class declaration
+    - Privately visible constants (`private const val`) are placed outside of the class declaration, in `UPPER_SNAKE_CASE`, and separated from the class declaration by a blank line
     - Publicly visible constants (`const val`) are placed in the companion objects, also in `UPPER_SNAKE_CASE`
-    - Non-constant properties are written in normal `camelCase`, even `val` properties
+    - Non-constant properties are written in `camelCase`, even `val` properties
-    - Example of these:
     - ```kotlin
       private const val MY_PRIVATE_KEY = "private_key"
       // leave one empty line